Split Testing Vs A/B Testing: When to use what

 The study showed that the longer a test was run, the higher confidence levels in the results were.

-That being said, you should never run a test longer than necessary.
+You should never run a test longer than necessary.
 This can result in sample pollution.

-For example, running a test for more than three to four weeks can cause sample pollution, since many people may delete their cookies within that time frame and interact with a variation that is different than the one they originally saw.
+For example, running a test for more than three to four weeks can cause sample pollution.
+Since many people may delete their cookies within that time frame and interact with a variation that is different than the one they originally saw.

 Make changes based on your results